dfelinto/blender-manual/manual/render/shader_nodes/textures/brick.rst

    The color variation between *Color 1/2*.
    Values of -1 and 1 only use one of the two colors; values in between mix the colors.
 Brick Width
-   The width of the bricks.
+   The ratio of brick's width relative to the texture scale.
 Row Height
-   The height of the brick rows.
+   The ratio of brick's row height relative to the texture scale.

 Properties